Breaking the Silence: Me No Pause Me Play Brings Menopause to the Big Screen for the First Time as Hindi Film in India - www.lokmattimes.com

 Breaking the Silence: Me No Pause Me Play Brings Menopause to the Big Screen for the First Time as Hindi Film in India

-PNN New Delhi [India], October 24: Digifilming and Mirrro Films unveiled the first poster of Me No Pause Me ...
+New Delhi [India], October 24: Digifilming and Mirrro Films unveiled the first poster of Me No Pause Me Play, India's ...

 New Delhi [India], October 24: Digifilming and Mirrro Films unveiled the first poster of Me No Pause Me Play, India's first feature film to explore menopause, signalling a groundbreaking step in both cinema and social awareness.
 The film aims to break the silence around a subject that remains largely taboo, shining a light on women's health, emotions, and identity during this natural phase of life.